 Bath Spa University’s Development and Alumni Relations Office (“DARO”) is committed to making sure that our communications with you are secure, considered and welcome.
 We take the privacy and data security of our alumni, donors and other individuals and organisations with links to the University seriously.
 We promise to respect any personal data you share with us, keep it safe and not do anything you would not reasonably expect.

-All personal data is held and processed in accordance with the Data Protection Act 1998, as amended.
+All personal data is held and processed in accordance with the Data Protection Act 2018 and the General Data Protection Regulations, as amended.

 Who we are and what we do

 DARO keeps all our stakeholders connected to Bath Spa University and each other.
 Our aim is to ensure all of our activities contribute towards the advancement of the University and to enhance Bath Spa’s reputation by cultivating long term relationships.

 We send updates with the latest news about the University (SPA Magazine and regular e-newsletters) and in addition provide:

 - A range of academic, social and networking events